sigp/lighthouse/book/src/suggested-fee-recipient.md

 accumulates other staking rewards.
 The reason for this is that transaction fees are computed and validated by the execution node, and therefore need to be paid to an address that exists on the execution chain.
 Validators use BLS keys which do not correspond to Ethereum addresses, so they have no "presence" on the execution chain.
-Therefore it's necessary for each validator to nominate a separate fee recipient address.
+Therefore, it's necessary for each validator to nominate a separate fee recipient address.